You never hear anyone talk about ‘The Great Indoors’ – and there’s probably a good reason for that.

 If you’re still short of inspiration for outings and fancy exploring a bit more, The Carers Trust charity has a list of ideas to act as a starting point, while OpenBritain provides a simple way to find accessible destinations and places to stay around the UK.

-Throw away any ideas of spontaneity: a successful day out with a loved one or someone living with dementia will depend on thorough planning.
+A successful day out with an older person or someone living with dementia will depend on thorough planning.

-But this isn’t to say that it should be a stressful task: there’s plenty of information out there to help support you, as long as you know what it is you need to think about.
-Take time to tick off the considerations below before any day out, and you’ll be safe in the knowledge all your loved one’s needs are covered.
+But this isn’t to say that it should be a stressful task – there’s plenty of information out there to help support you, as long as you know what it is you need to think about.
+Take time to tick off the considerations below before any day out, and you’ll be safe in the knowledge all their needs are covered.

 One of the most important things to know ahead of time is how you’re going to get to your destination.

 Driving is probably your best option.
-If your loved one has mobility issues, they may be entitled to a Blue Badge, which gives you permission to park in priority spots.
+If an older person has mobility issues, they may be entitled to a Blue Badge, which gives you permission to park in priority spots.
 You might want to double-check that these special parking bays are available, and, if not, what the parking situation is.
 After all, you don’t want to find you have a big walk to the attraction when you get there.

-It’s worth staying fairly local if you can – at least for the first outing – to gauge how well your loved one deals with the car journey.
+It’s worth staying fairly local if you can – at least for the first outing – to gauge how well they deal with the car journey.
 Other things to consider when deciding on your route are whether there are any toilet stops on the way, and the time of day you’re travelling.
-Try to avoid travelling in rush hour, as you don’t want to get caught up in an unnecessary delay.

 Trains are also a reliable option.
 If you’re planning to use public transport for your day out, you ought to look into booking assistance ahead of time.
 Most train companies have assisted travel pages on their website, where you can request help for both the station and the train.
 Make sure to do this a minimum of 24 hours before you travel.

 You may, for example, want to find out if there are any stairs to climb and lifts to help, or check there are paths suitable for mobility scooters or wheelchairs.
-If you arrange a walk with longer distances involved, think about arranging a wheelchair even if your loved one doesn’t normally use one.
+It’s worth calling and checking this with the venue or attraction directly, as information on Google, and sometimes even on their own website could be out of date.
+If you arrange a walk with longer distances involved, think about arranging a wheelchair even if they don’t normally use one.
 You can often prebook them, but keep in mind that demand is often high.

 Websites like disabledgo.com and wheelmap.org list wheelchair-accessible places, or find specific information on websites, such as the RSPB or the National Trust and English Heritage both of which offer accessibility guides to their buildings and grounds.
 The Rough Guide to Accessible Britain is another useful resource.

 If you’re planning on heading out on a walk, think carefully about the route and make sure it’s not too taxing, either in terms of distance or gradient.
 And build in plenty of rest stops to any visit you do.
-Your loved one may not want or need them, but at least you’ll know where to get a good cup of tea.
+The older person you’re with may not want or need them, but at least you’ll know where to get a good cup of tea.

 A good rule is to start small: do activities for short periods of time, or go somewhere local.
-You can build up to more ambitious outings over time if your loved one is keen to do just that.
+You can build up to more ambitious outings over time if they’re keen to do that.
+If it’s ever too overwhelming, there are plenty of activities to do at home until they feel more up for an outing

 Both carers and the elderly are often entitled to concessions, both at attractions and for public transport.
 Take the time to investigate any cost-saving opportunities, with special carers’ tickets, OAP concessions and disabled concessions.

-If you’re travelling by train, you can save a third on your loved one’s rail fares with a senior railcard.
+If you’re travelling by train, you can save a third on rail fares with a senior railcard.
 It costs just £30 for the entire year – an expense you’ll quickly recoup if you use it just a few times.

 Most attractions have shops or a café, but be sure to take snacks and drinks with you as well.
-You don’t want to run the risk that it might be closed or unable to cater to your loved one’s dietary requirements.
+You don’t want to run the risk that it might be closed or unable to cater to any specific dietary requirements.

 You should be able to find information about menus and accessibility online, or by getting in touch with the destination directly.
-But you might just want to take a picnic to avoid questions of whether they’ll be able to provide what your loved one needs and enjoys.
+But you might just want to take a picnic to avoid questions of whether they’ll be able to provide what an older person needs and enjoys.

 Hydration is particularly important.
 If you’re going for a jaunt in the countryside, having a ready supply of water could make the difference between making a day of it and turning back early.
+Older people are more susceptible to dehydration, so it’s important to offer drinks frequently.
 Dehydration can lead to fatigue, cramping and breathing difficulties, so make sure you’re proactive about keeping it at bay.

 Take the time to research the toilet facilities at your destination, to avoid getting caught out on the day.
 Changing Places is a great online resource to help you to learn more about the available facilities.